-Smart cities like Singapore, New York and Seoul have made huge strides in their smart city initiatives and in adopting innovative smart technologies as a way to make their home cities more energy efficient and minimising carbon emissions.
+Smart cities around the world have made huge strides in their smart city initiatives and in adopting innovative smart technologies as a way to make their home cities more sustainable and energy efficient as well as minimising carbon emissions.
 Here’s how seven cities are doing it.

 Singapore, Helsinki and Zurich have topped the list as the world’s smartest cities in the 2020 Smart City Index.
 The annual report, conducted by the Institute for Management Development with Singapore University for Technology and Design (SUTD), ranks cities based on economic and technological data, along with their citizens’ perceptions of how “smart” their cities are.
 As more international cities join the movement in investing in smart technology, here are seven smart cities that are leading the pack with their smart city projects.